Kenya

 Partnering to Reach More Young People With Health Care

-Recently, MOMENTUM Country and Global Leadership also partnered with the National Council for Population and Development, a semi-autonomous government agency, to lead advocacy and provide multisectoral coordination to raise awareness of adolescent sexual and reproductive health needs; increase budget awareness and allocation for contraceptive commodities; and harness the implementation of population, environment, and development interventions across various sectors to ensure a more significant impact on the health and wellbeing of Kenyan youth.
+Recently, MOMENTUM Country and Global Leadership partnered with Kenya’s National Council for Population and Development to raise awareness of the sexual and reproductive health needs of adolescents; increase budget allocations for contraceptive commodities; and support interventions in population, environment, and development to improve the health and well-being of Kenyan youth.
+MOMENTUM Country and Global Leadership has also trained health workers and supported steering committee meetings in Homa Bay and Vihiga counties focused on health services for adolescents.

 Learn how we harness the power of youth voices to make health systems more responsive to the needs of young people.